 Use Composer

-Personal recommendation: The installation path for verified packages and secure updates
+Our recommended installation path, with verified packages and secure updates

 Update immediately